mlhubber/mlmodels/movie-recommender/README.rst

 recommendation model to recommend new movies to users.

-This pre-built model has used the R language to build a recommendation model to represent the knowledge discovered using a so-called Smart Adaptive Recommendations (SAR) algorithm.
+This pre-built model has used the R language to build a recommendation model to represent the knowledge discovered using a Smart Adaptive Recommendations (SAR) algorithm.
 The knowledge representation is easy to understand.
 The computation time is of the order of seconds on the GPU based Azure Deep Learning Virtual Machine whilst it is hours on the CPU based Azure Data Science Virtual Machine.